 Once the audience is ‘connected‘ with you through your story, it’s time to depict the ‘evil‘ or the ‘issue.’
 Describing at this stage what is ‘wrong‘ prepares the audience and builds up momentum for the reveal of ‘your solution‘ and ‘its benefits.’

 The reason why people came here to listen to you.
 You have a solution that will help make their lives better.
 You will be the hero providing an answer to the problem.
 Be clear, don’t use jargon; sell it as an experience.

 Describe the benefits of your solution

 Describe in detail how your recommendations will improve their lives.
 Give tangible examples of how you will help them.

 Describe the call to action

-Presenting is an art and delivering powerful presentations requires structure, story, great slides and deep preparation.
-Great presenters like Steve Jobs spent weeks in preparing and curating every single detail of their presentation, from the tone of voice, visual aids, position on stage and creating amazing sound bites. (‘A thousands songs in your pocket’).
+Presenting is an art and delivering powerful presentations requires structure, story, great slides, and in-depth preparation.
+Great presenters like Steve Jobs spent weeks preparing and curating every detail of their presentation, from the tone of voice, visual aids, position on stage, and creating fantastic sound bites. (‘A thousand songs in your pocket’).